qiling9760/sep10-freedom-project/blog/entry03.md

 ## Finalized content
 I organized my notes by separating them into categories.
 I renamed my Part A into "**Software and Hardware that already exist**" and my Part B into "**Future Possible Technologies**".
 The three main categories I have in my Part A are Hardware, Software, and Both.
 I also have informations that do not fit into either categories which is Toy Careers.
 I decided to organize my notes this way because I looked at the [examples](https://docs.google.com/document/d/1w025TKLSU0PxNJAaa4OIykkkhQI8gbeYSwAY-GccYrM/preview) that Mr. Mueller gave us.
 I named by Part A like the first student did and have other imformations by themselves like the last student did.
 I make Part A into three categories because they are what Mr. Mueller told us to research for our Part A.

+## Engineering Design Process
+I am now in the **Brainstorm possible solutions** stage.
+I have brainstormed how technologies will impact toys and puzzles in the future.
+I have organized what I have researched and come up with possible future technologies that based on what I have found.
+My next step would be **Plan the most promising solution** which is to combine my notes and think of how will I put them into my website.

+## Skills
+### Communication
+I asked help from my sister and my partner, Ellen.
+When I can't think up any more ideas for **Future Possible Technologies**, I asked my sister for her thoughts.
+She had give me great feedbacks, and it helped me to think up the idea of "A toy that can create music based on the user's feelings."
+When I came up with a new idea, I told Ellen about it, and she helped me add more details to that idea.

+### Organization
+I organized my notes into categories.
+I figured out which are hardwares, softwares, or both.
+I also looked at others' contents and websites to give myself some ideas about organization.
+When I am writing my notes, I put bullet points and sub-bullet points to make it clear for which details go with which idea.

 [Previous](entry02.md) | [Next](entry04.md)